MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-382-Controlled-Substances-Alcohol-Use-Testing/subpart-D-Handling-Test-Results-Records-Retention-Confidentiality/section-382.401.md

 (6) Administrative records related to alcohol and controlled substances testing:

-(i) Agreements with collection site facilities, laboratories, breath alcohol technicians, screening test technicians, medical review officers, consortia, and third party service providers;
+(i) Agreements with collection site facilities, laboratories, breath alcohol technicians, screening test technicians, medical review officers, consortia, and third-party service providers;

 (ii) Names and positions of officials and their role in the employer's alcohol and controlled substances testing program(s);